 Are you utilising placebo effect?
 The placebo effect occurs when a person experiences physical or mental improvement after receiving a non-therapeutic treatment.

-Young and in love with farming Once shunned as a dirty job, agriculture is now a lifeline for some graduates - turning soil into success despite old stereotypes.
+PRIME Young and in love with farming Once shunned as a dirty job, agriculture is now a lifeline for some graduates - turning soil into success despite old stereotypes.

 PRIME How former househelp built an international herbs brand Esther grows mother plants in open fields and propagates cuttings in coconut peat trays before distributing the seedlings to farms across Kenya.

-Embrace your irrationality to become an effective leader If you are not feeling stupid at times, chances are something may be missing in the process of aiming for intelligent decision making.
+PRIME Embrace your irrationality to become an effective leader If you are not feeling stupid at times, chances are something may be missing in the process of aiming for intelligent decision making.

 PRIME From Sh150,000 to global markets: My hydroponics success story Daniel is part of a global movement revolutionising food systems through urban farming.

-Does imagination trump knowledge?
+PRIME Does imagination trump knowledge?
 A core human instinct is avoiding looking foolish, yet in business, learning often requires risking failure and embracing mistakes.

 PRIME Kenyans ditching middlemen to import directly from China A growing number of entrepreneurs are cutting out intermediaries to save money, gain control, and simplify the importation process.